camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7130-released.md

 * Oracle WebLogic Server 12R1
 * Internet Explorer 11

-Dropping support of legacy environments enables us to support new technologies and provide a secure product.
+Dropping support of legacy environments means we can support new technologies and provide a secure product.
 For more details, please read about the [changes in supported environments](https://docs.camunda.org/enterprise/announcement/#camunda-bpm-7-13).

 <!-- FEATURES EXPLANATIONS END -->

 ## And Much More
-There are many smaller features and bug fixes in the release that are not included in this blog post.
-The [full release notes](https://jira.camunda.com/secure/ReleaseNote.jspa?projectId=10230&version=15532) provide the details.
+There are many smaller features and bug fixes in the release that are not included in this blog post, but the [full release notes](https://jira.camunda.com/secure/ReleaseNote.jspa?projectId=10230&version=15532) provide the details.

 ## Register for the Webinar
 If you're not already registered, be sure to secure a spot at the release webinar.
 You can register for free [here](TODO).

 ## Your Feedback Matters!

-With every release, we strive to improve Camunda BPM.
-And we rely on your feedback!
+With every release, we strive to improve Camunda BPM, and we rely on your feedback!
 Feel free to share your ideas and suggestions with us.

 You can contact us via the [Camunda user forum](https://forum.camunda.org/).